FlorianLang06/PumpkinPing/README.md

 # PumpkinPing

-**PumpkinPing** is a simple ping plugin which shows a player whats his ping to the server is.
+**PumpkinPing** is a simple ping plugin for [Pumpkin](https://github.com/Pumpkin-MC/Pumpkin) which shows a player whats his ping to the server is.

 ## Usage
 A player just needs to execute `/ping` to see this own ping.